Pierino Prati: International career

-Prati also played for the Italy national football team.
+Prati also played for the Italy national team.
 He was most notably a member of the Italian side that won the 1968 UEFA European Football Championship on home soil, during which he made his debut on 6 April, scoring a goal in a 3–2 loss against Bulgaria in the first leg of the quarter-finals, and another in the 2–0 victory in the return leg.
-He played the first final match alongside Pietro Anastasi, but was replaced by Luigi Riva in the re-match, the striker who would often keep him on the bench for Italy.
+He played the first final match alongside Pietro Anastasi, but was replaced by Gigi Riva in the re-match, the striker who would often keep him on the bench for Italy.
 With his national team, Prati also reached the final of the 1970 FIFA World Cup, losing out to Brazil.
 In total, he was capped 14 times for the national side between 1968 and 1974, scoring 7 times.

 Style of play

 A talented and opportunistic player, with an eye for goal, Prati was capable of playing anywhere along the front-line, as a striker, supporting forward, and as a winger.
 At Milan, he was often deployed on the left wing due to his pace, technique, distribution, and was also known for his powerful and accurate shot from both inside and outside the penalty area, as well as his ability in the air.